almende/eve/java_configuration.md

     <tr>
         <td>services</td>
         <td>
-        To communicate with Eve agents, one or multiple communication services can be configured.
+        To communicate with Eve agents, one or multiple transport services can be configured.
 An agent will get an url for each of the configured services, which can be retrieved via <code>getUrls</code>.